ldiazcharris/repo_examples_ITS/readme.md

 ## Step by step

-The signalling generation process used in this work was designed following signalling principles defined by Transport for New South Wales (TfNSW) [23].
-These principles are based on the concepts defined by the Institution of Railway Signal Engineers (IRSE) [24], the Rail Industry Safety and Standards Board (RISSB) [25].
+The signalling generation process used in this work was designed following signalling principles defined by Transport for New South Wales (TfNSW).
+These principles are based on the concepts defined by the Institution of Railway Signal Engineers (IRSE), the Rail Industry Safety and Standards Board (RISSB).
 These principles include:

 (P1) Having a limited right-to-use (henceforth ”authority”) to one rail element or set of elements.

 (P2) Allowing/Denying movement authorities unambiguously.

 (P3) Warning train drivers about dangers with enough time to react.

 (P4) Enough granularity to support train operations.

 (P5) Warning train drivers about the end of the network.

 (P6) Waning train drivers about any movable infrastructure such as switches or level crossings or static such as platforms.

 (P7) Avoiding train blocking facilities or branches whenever it is possible.

 ### A. Import the railway layout description